 Perhaps Charlie is telling us he owns us and it’s not the other way round!
 Our two Maine Coons are brothers and even after 13 years they still give each other a hug now and then.

 As you can see, there are many ways a Maine Coon expresses affection and a whole other raft of feelings.
-There are probably other actions that I’ve not covered here.
+There are probably other actions that I’ve not covered here, for instance, jealousy.
 Let me know if you have Maine Coons who express their love for you in other ways.